 Hi!
-I’m Julianne.
-I'm an independent career coach in Hong Kong who helps young professionals, PhD candidates and university students build meaningful careers.
+I’m Julianne Yang.
+Based in Hong Kong, I'm an independent career coach from Norway who helps young professionals, PhD candidates, and university students build meaningful careers.

 Transitioning from university to industry